 URL hashing maps the URL (or portion) for the request to a real in a server farm.
 To specify only a portion of the URL, you need to configure the starting and/or ending keyword strings.
 This configuration is per vserver <vs-nam> object.

 url-hash begin-pattern str [end-pattern str]

-command is configured; this is because the servers
+Note: The nat server command has no effect when the predictor forward command is configured; this is because the servers cannot be configured.